-The goal of each component, or layer, of your cybersecurity infrastructure is to protect against malicious or improper use of your organization’s information systems and/or data.
+The goal of each component, or layer, of your cybersecurity infrastructure is to protect against malicious or improper use of your school district’s information systems and/or data.
 But each does it in very different ways, based on the underlying technology of the system it’s designed to protect.
 These systems often include databases, endpoints, networks, and cloud applications.

 Let’s take an overview of a multi-layered cybersecurity infrastructure, and discuss where and how cloud security fits into it.

-What is a Multi-Layered Cybersecurity Infrastructure?
+What is Multi-Layered Cybersecurity?

 Multi-layered cybersecurity is an approach to network and data security that uses a number of different components to achieve prevention, detection, remediation, and discovery objectives.
 Your infrastructure is simply the tools, appliances, platforms, etc. that you use to maintain your cybersecurity strategy.

 A multi-layered approach is considered a best practice for a couple of reasons.
 First, though there has been a good amount of consolidation in the cybersecurity market, no one solution does everything.
 Nor is there one solution that does everything very well.
-A multi-layered approach allows IT and security teams the ability to integrate “best of the best” solutions to their infrastructure’s various needs.
+A multi-layered approach allows IT and cybersecurity teams the ability to integrate “best of the best” solutions to their infrastructure’s various needs.

 Why?
 Because, simply put, there is no perimeter in the cloud.
-Traditional security solutions, such as firewalls (even “next gen” firewalls), secure web gateways (SWG), and message transfer agents (MTA) don’t protect cloud applications.
+Traditional security solutions, such as firewalls (even Next Gen firewalls), secure web gateways (SWG), and message transfer agents (MTA) don’t protect cloud applications.
 They are built to protect your network perimeter, not data stored in the cloud.

 Your Layered Cybersecurity Infrastructure

 While a multi-layered cybersecurity infrastructure approach is preferred, it can also get out of hand.
 The dizzying array of different products and vendors available makes it all a bit overwhelming.
-This is why it’s important to have a strategy that outlines the specific needs of your organization and the information you store.
+This is why it’s important to have a strategy that outlines the specific needs of your district and the information you store.

 Your cybersecurity infrastructure should cover the following six categories.